Los Angeles Wage and Hour Attorneys

 Retain Legal Representation for Your LA Wage and Hour Violation

 If you believe that your employer has violated your rights, take action as soon as possible.
 You can file a wage claim with the California Division of Labor Standards Enforcement or you can file a lawsuit in court.
 If you file a claim with the state, there will be a hearing before a Deputy Labor Commissioner.
-Either way, a Los Angeles wage and overtime attorney will be a valuable asset if you need to file a claim or a lawsuit against an employer who is in violation of FLSA or California state labor laws.
+Either way, a Los Angeles wage and hour attorney will be a valuable asset if you need to file a claim or a lawsuit against an employer who is in violation of FLSA or California state labor laws.
 In addition to back pay, your LA wage and overtime lawyer will help you determine what other compensation may be available to you.
 Many wage and hour lawsuits uncover issues, such as workplace discrimination, tax law violations, and other illegal activities, often found in workplaces.

-Mathew & George is committed to providing every one of our clients with tenacious and comprehensive legal counsel.
+The Los Angeles employment lawyers at Mathew & George is committed to providing every one of our clients with tenacious and comprehensive legal counsel.
 Our team will thoroughly investigate all aspects of your case to ensure you are properly represented.
 Additionally, our firm maintains a limited caseload.
 While some firms take as many cases as possible to make money, our firm chooses cases more carefully in order to provide every client with the full range of our abilities and resources.

 The Fair Labor Standards Act